redtexts/texts/bordiga_icp_1950_dialouge_with_stalin.md

 symphony by Wagner.

 Will the concluding "afternoon" play a lighter music on the steep way?
-Maybe. „L'après-midi d'une faune"[^22]?
+Maybe.
+"L'après-midi d'une faune"[^22]?
 However, our faun appears in the coarse figure and with the threatening gesture of the blood red mars.

 # Third Day (Afternoon)